nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    3. Restart Managera.

-   4. Managera will start with no events and participants.
+   4. Managera will start with no events and Participants.